clairemr/law/guides/templates_lambda.md

     readonly lambdaBucket: Bucket;
     readonly codePipeline: StandardPipeline;

 Inside the constructor, add the below code after `super();`.
-StandardPipeline provides a default build spec, but you can also pass a custom one if preferred.
+StandardPipeline provides a default build spec, but you can also pass a custom one if preferred using the buildspec builder construct from Cosmos.

     //get app code repo (CodeCommit) and code bucket (s3) from cosmos const { codeRepo, codeBucket } = this.galaxy.cosmos;